onlyjazz/flask-docs/docs/apiflows.md

 This API creates/updates site in FlaskData.

 ### /flask/study/create-update-flask-study-users
-This API creates User if not exists and assigned Users to study.
+This API creates Users (if they do not exists) and assigned Users to the study.

 !!! note
     This API deletes the Users that were assigned to this study and assigned the new Users.